GluuFederation/flex/docs/install/vm-install/rhel.md

 ## Run the setup script

-- Your organization needs to register with Gluu to trial Flex, after which you are issued a JWT you can use to install, specified by the `-admin-ui-ssa` argument.
+- Before initiating the setup please obtain an [SSA](../../install/software-statements/ssa.md) to trial Flex, after which you are issued a JWT in base64 format that you can use during installation specified by the `-admin-ui-ssa` argument.

 - Run the setup script: